mikomatyk/vimrc/README.md

 This script downloads and locally installs the [Smart Tabs][00] plugin made by Michael Geddes.
 Although this plugin has not been maintained for many years, it still works for me.

+### Install / Update

+You can install all the above optional files by running the single script wrapping everything together:

+    install_all

+It will also update any files already present.

 ## Author